NOLab/Webpage/research.md

 Most single molecule imaging is done on cells grown on glass to be in perfect imaging conditions and maximize the signal-to noise ratio.
 We want to move to tissue imaging by combining work on imaging buffers and dyes used, optical developments such as light-sheet illumination, and computational post-acquisition methods.

 ## Archaea Imaging
 In collaboration with Roxane Lestini, an [archaea](https://xkcd.com/3095/) expert @ LOB, who previously [used live-SIM microscopy to study DNA replication and repair in Haloferax Volcanii](https://academic.oup.com/nar/article/46/20/10757/5096073) we are using STORM microscopy to further our understanding of the DNA replication process to the nanoscale.
 In particular, we are interested in the relationship between the spatial distributions of different proteins involved in the replication process, and newly synthesized DNA.
-See **[5]**
+We also help Lionel Guitat & Jean-Louis Mergny visualize G4 structures in Archea using SR microscopy.
+See **[5,6]**

 # Coherent Nonlinear Microscopy
 Coherent nonlinear microscopy techniques such as Second Harmonic Generation (SHG) or Third-Harmonic Generation (THG) provide 3D images of unstained biological tissues (such as skin, cornea, brain tissues or Zebrafish Embryo to name a few tissues studied at LOB), and can be used on their own or to provide context to multiphoton excited fluorescence images of specific markers of interest.
 In particular, our work focuses on quantitative modelling of THG microscopy, which has particularly complex contrast mechanisms, using numerical methods such as the Finite Difference Time-domain (FDTD) method.
-For recent progress on the topic, see **[6,7,8]**
+For recent progress on the topic, see **[7,8,9]**

 # Other Interrests